mklimek1/my-docs/test.md

 ### Know What You Want to Aim for
 When testing your documentation, you need to have a goal for your content so you can recognize when you have reached it.
 One example of a goal might be making your documentation more accessible for your users.
 When you know what you want to aim for, you will be able to select tests that provide relevant insight into your progress.

+## Feedback

+What is more, users' feedback refers to the personal viewpoints of customers regarding your documentation.
+It offers comprehensive insights into the influence of products, services, or overall business strategies on them.
+Users can express their thoughts on the usefulness of your documentation through comments, feedback, emojis, or "reactions."
+Consequently, user feedback serves as a means to emphasize the overall customer experience and level of satisfaction.

+### Ways to collect users feedback
+1. Enable Customer Comments On Documentation
+2. Collect Emojis Feedback On Documentation
+3. Provide Instant Answer Support via Chatbot
+4. Provide Email Surveys & Measure Result
+5. Monitor Your Social Share Channels

+See how providing feedback works with [BetterDocs Instant Answers](url)

 See also: [11.
 Face](face.md)